apache/flink/flink-connectors/flink-connector-rabbitmq/README.md

 # This version provides a mechanism to handle AMQ Messaging features

-One of its Constructor uses an implemented interface object with three methods.
-See RMQSinkFeatureTest class to get a sample of the methods to implement.
+One of its Constructor uses an implemented interface object with five methods and an optionnal returned message handler.
+See RMQSinkFeatureTest class to get a sample of the methods to implement and the returned message handler.